 Based in the Loveland/Fort Collins area, the Northern Colorado Traditional Jazz Society is a tax-exempt organization that promotes education, appreciation, inspiration and live participation and performance in traditional jazz for all ages.

-Our Society was founded in 1995 alongside the Poudre River Irregulars and has supported them ever since.
-Over the years we've brought a variety of musical events to northern Colorado – local favorites, up-and-coming newcomers, and regional groups – but the Poudre River Irregulars continue to be our main focus.
+Our Society was founded in 1995 along with the Poudre River Irregulars Jazz Band and has supported them ever since.
+Over the years we've brought a variety of musical events to northern Colorado – local favorites, up-and-coming newcomers, and regional groups.
 In addition, we actively support traditional jazz programs in our local and regional schools, and often help arrange appearances of their fledgling jazz bands at PRI gigs.

-The Irregulars have a long-standing arrangement to play from 4 to 7 pm on the first Friday of every month at Avo's in Fort Collins.
-These informal concerts always draw a large crowd, often standing-room-only, and our Society members help manage the logistics and ticket-taking.
+The Irregulars have a long-standing arrangement to play on the first Friday of every month at Avo's in Fort Collins.
+These informal concerts always draw a large crowd, and our Society members help manage the logistics and ticket-taking.
 We also help the band with publicity (including a newsletter, emails, and this website), logistics at a variety of their other gigs, and projects such as producing CDs.

 We'd love to have you as a member of the Northern Colorado Traditional Jazz Society.
 When you join, here's what you'll get:

 Our quarterly newsletter News Beat is sent to dues-paid members only.
 It provides information from our Board of Directors and broad coverage of traditional jazz happenings in Northern Colorado and interviews with leading musicians.

 We also send out frequent email notices called "Just In Time" alerting fans to upcoming performances and events in our area.

 The company of other jazz lovers.
 Jazz is great fun, and so is rubbing elbows with musicians who play it and other people who enjoy it.
 You can discuss and learn about the history of traditional jazz as well.